ymducimetiere/ymducimetiere.github.io/_projects/1_project.md

-But some work remains to be done!
+But a lot of work remains to be done!
 I propose below two projects which I am looking forward to working on in the future (my current postdoc is concerned with another topic)

 (i) The nonmodal amplitude equations, at least in their current forms (the simplest possible), were found to mostly fail to predict subcritical transitions of the flow as the forcing amplitude was increased to too large values, causing the nonlinear flow response to transit to a state structurally completely different from the linear one.
 That is because, in our approach, the weakly nonlinear response is sought as an asymptotic expansion where only the optimal response is included at leading order, and thus the former is condemned to remain structurally close to the latter.
 In other terms, our approach, in its current implementation, has very little freedom on the spatial structure! <br>
 While the latter feature is what makes the reduction to a very low-dimensional system possible, it is indeed problematic in the subcritical transition scenario.
 There, the flow may go into a nonlinear state that is spatially much richer than that around which the expansion is performed.
 This enrichment may involve many suboptimal structures, but also many additional wave-number pairs (and not just harmonics of the fundamental pair, already included).

 (ii) I am hopeful that a precise link between the reduction procedure we have proposed and the parameterization method could be drawn, at least for the harmonic forcing problem.
 Note that this link is not <i> a priori </i> obvious, for the reduction we have proposed is not performed in an eigensubspace, which, as we have seen, often cannot be chosen low-dimensional and still yield a good description of the nonmodal response.
 In particular, in figure 3, the locus of the weakly nonlinear response (dashed line) might be seen as analogous to a center manifold for the modal paradigm, whereas $$V_h$$ would be analogous to the center eigenspace (the former being tangent to the latter in the linear regime).
 Thereby, adopting, for instance, the graph style of the parameterization method, and seeking the part of the nonlinear correction of solution which is contained in the suboptimals subspace $$V_1^{\perp}$$, as a graph over the amplitude along the optimal subspace $$V_1$$, could be another manner to derive Eq. \eqref{eq:1}.
+Being able to derive the same equation by using the parameterization method would, from a fundamental perspective, possibly make available the subsequent theorem of existence.
+From a practical implementation one, it would perhaps make possible an automated derivation of the reduced-order systems, which is very useful when including several amplitudes or going to higher orders, for in these two situations, the calculations become quickly tedious to perform by hand.